 That’s when I came to the conclusion there are two kinds of Christians in the world: 1) Those who see homosexuals as people in need of God’s grace, and, 2) Those who see homosexuals as a target and their anger toward them as an extension of God’s wrath.

-There’s no doubt the story of Sodom has created a cultural rippling effect throughout history.
+There’s no doubt the story of Sodom and Gomorrah has created a cultural rippling effect throughout history.
 Many churches today believe homosexuality is a distinct and wicked sin, above others, worthy of its own level of punishment and damnation.

 In this worldview, it’s easy to peg our downfall as a “Christian” country on the sins of homosexuals.
 But, are they really getting Sodom straight?
 And are we?

 Yes, the Bible says there were homosexuals in Sodom.
 Yes, they were engaged in sexual immorality.
 And, yes, this was detestable to God, but it’s only part of the story.